-The dashboard design process is very similar to any design process however the output is a dashboard… obviously.
+The dashboard design process is very similar to any design process – the output in this case is simply a dashboard.

-People get very attached to their solutions for a problem.
-The more they invest time and effort in their solution the stronger they believe in it regardless of the quality of the solution.
-This is why it is critical to avoid jumping right to solving the problem by building a dashboard.
-We don’t want low quality dashboards.
+People get very attached to solutions they come up with for a given problem.
+The more they invest time and effort into their solution, the stronger they believe in it regardless of how well it actually solves the problem.
+This is why it is critical to avoid jumping right to solving a problem by building a dashboard.
+We don’t want dashboards that don’t solve the problem well because they will not be used.

-Spend time understanding why we are building a dashboard and give ourselves time to explore multiple ideas before selecting what we will actually build.
+Spend time understanding why we are building a dashboard and give ourselves time to explore multiple ideas before selecting a solution that we will actually build.

-The process starts with defining our stakeholders and what the metrics they care about.
-Then we prototype dashboards, get feedback, and iterate.
-After getting feedback that the prototype meets the goals of the project we need to find the actual data and build the dashboard.
-Finally we need to share the dashboard and maintain it so it becomes a useful tool for the audience.
+The dashboard design process starts with defining our stakeholders and determining what decisions they need to make, we then determine what metrics would support those decisions.
+Next we prototype dashboards with pen and paper, get feedback, and iterate.
+After verifying that the prototype meets the goals of the project, we need to find the actual data and build the dashboard.
+Finally, we need to share the dashboard and maintain it so it becomes a useful tool for the audience.

-We can summarize this process into 4 steps:
+We can summarize this process into four steps:

 This is the first and most important step.
 Having clarity about who this dashboard is for and what metrics matter to them is critical to creating a dashboard that will be used.